TuanDangIT/EcommerceAPI/README.md

 - [ ] Add Github Actions CI/CD after finishing unit and integration tests.
 - [ ] Allow CSV exports for invoices and orders.
 - [ ] Enable invoice editting.
-- [ ] Validate CSV product imports.
+- [x] Validate CSV product imports.
 - [ ] Autocomplete of customer's details when logged in.
 - [ ] Make discount Id as type Guid to facilite integration with carts module.
 - [ ] Put submit return and complaint in it's respective controllers, instead of having it in OrdersController.
 - [ ] Make API more resilient to errors by implementing rollbacks for extenal services such as Stripe, InPost or Azurite.
+- [ ] Add raports for number of order, returns, complaints and sold products per day, month and year endpoints.
+- [ ] Enable creating decisions for complaints as drafts.

 # Technology